-- 1.1 We recognise that high self-esteem, confidence, supportive friends and good lines of communication with a trusted adult help to protect children. - 1.2 The school will therefore: - establish and maintain an environment where children feel safe in both the real and the virtual world and are encouraged to talk and are listened to - 1.3 ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty and their concerns will be taken seriously and acted upon as appropriate - 1.4 include in the curriculum activities and opportunities which equip children with the skills they need to stay safer from abuse both in the real and the virtual world and information about who to turn to for help - 1.5 Include in the curriculum material which will help children develop realistic attitudes to the responsibilities of adult life, particularly with regard to childcare and parenting skills

-1.6 Keep up to date with key issues within Safeguarding, including Child Sexual Exploitation, County Lines, Extremism and Radicalisation and Sexting.
+- 1.1 We recognise that high self-esteem, confidence, supportive friends and good lines of communication with a trusted adult help to protect children. - 1.2 The school will therefore:

+Establish and maintain an environment where children feel safe in both the real and the virtual world and are encouraged to talk and are listened to

+- 1.3 Ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty and their concerns will be taken seriously and acted upon as appropriate - 1.4 Include in the curriculum activities and opportunities which equip children with the skills they need to stay safer from abuse both in the real and the virtual world and information about who to turn to for help - 1.5 Include in the curriculum material which will help children develop realistic attitudes to the responsibilities of adult life, particularly with regard to child care and parenting skills - 1.6 Keep up to date with key issues within Safeguarding, including Child Sexual Exploitation, County Lines, Extremism and Radicalisation, Sexting and Peer on Peers abuse.
 We will support children at an appropriate level to recognise the abuse and grooming behaviours associated with these issues.